subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ### The Sequence

-The United States and Israel initiated coordinated airstrikes on Iran on February 28, 2026, under what was designated Operation Epic Fury, targeting military facilities, nuclear sites, and regime leadership — including a strike that killed Supreme Leader Ali Khamenei.[7](#fn:sn-wiki-conflict) Iran's response was immediate and geographically distributed: retaliatory missile and drone attacks on Israeli territory and US military bases across the Gulf, including facilities in Qatar, the UAE, Kuwait, Bahrain, Jordan, Saudi Arabia, Iraq, and Oman.[8](#fn:sn-alj-retaliation)
+The United States and Israel initiated coordinated airstrikes on Iran on February 28, 2026, under what was designated Operation Epic Fury, targeting military facilities, nuclear sites, and regime leadership — including a strike that killed Supreme Leader Ali Khamenei.[^7] Iran's response was immediate and geographically distributed: retaliatory missile and drone attacks on Israeli territory and US military bases across the Gulf, including facilities in Qatar, the UAE, Kuwait, Bahrain, Jordan, Saudi Arabia, Iraq, and Oman.[^8]

 Within hours, the IRGC broadcast VHF transmissions on international maritime distress frequencies stating that no ship was permitted to pass the Strait of Hormuz.
 Every vessel in the area received the message.
-Most paused immediately.[9](#fn:sn-alj-hormuz)
+Most paused immediately.[^9]

 By March 2, an IRGC commander officially confirmed the strait was closed and threatened any vessel attempting passage.
-At least five tankers had been struck near the strait, two crew members killed, and over 150 vessels had anchored outside it.[10](#fn:sn-wiki-hormuz) Just after midnight on March 2, no tankers in the strait were broadcasting automatic identification system signals — indicating near-zero traffic.
+At least five tankers had been struck near the strait, two crew members killed, and over 150 vessels had anchored outside it.[^10] Just after midnight on March 2, no tankers in the strait were broadcasting automatic identification system signals — indicating near-zero traffic.

 But the decisive mechanism was economic, not military.
 Protection and indemnity insurance — the coverage that indemnifies shipowners against third-party liabilities — was withdrawn effective March 5.
 War-risk premiums, already at six-year highs before the strikes (having risen from 0.125% to 0.2–0.4% of ship value per transit in the days prior), became effectively unpriceable.
-Major container shipping companies including Maersk and Hapag-Lloyd suspended transits through the strait and related routes.[11](#fn:sn-lloyds)
+Major container shipping companies including Maersk and Hapag-Lloyd suspended transits.[^11]

 The following diagram traces the cascade: